Nakita1/soc-homelab/labs/lab-01-suspicious-powershell.md

 ## Overview
 This lab demonstrates how suspicious PowerShell execution generates endpoint telemetry and how a SOC analyst would identify and triage that activity using Sysmon.

-The scenario simulates **attacker tradecraft**, not malware execution.
+The scenario simulates attacker tradecraft, not malware execution.
 All activity is performed safely within an isolated lab environment.

 ---